awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_ES_Stream.md

 You can configure a CloudWatch Logs log group to stream data it receives to your Amazon Elasticsearch Service \(Amazon ES\) cluster in near real\-time through a CloudWatch Logs subscription\.
 For more information, see [Real\-time Processing of Log Data with Subscriptions](Subscriptions.md)\.

+Depending on the amount of log data being streamed, you might want to set a function\-level concurrent execution limit on the function\.
+For more information, see [Function Level Concurrent Execution Limit](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#per-function-concurrency)\.

 **Note**
 Streaming large amounts of CloudWatch Logs data to Amazon ES might result in high usage charges\.
 We recommend that you create a Budget in the Billing and Cost Management console\.
 For more information, see [Managing Your Costs with Budgets](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-managing-costs.html)\.